 It is unfortunate that the California budget crisis has so imploded civil litigation in our courts.
 Despite the fact that discovery is the heart and soul or your case and you are entitled to compliance with your discovery requests; law and motion departments typically give discovery motions the lowest priority on their calendar.
 So, what do you do?…

 I was asked how do you handle discovery abuse when it is part of a deep pocket defendant’s litigation strategy.
 His story went like this:

 Plaintiff’s counsel had been to court several times on motions to compel documents and motions to compel further documents from an international Corporation.
 The court’s most recent order was that the documents were to be served two weeks before the corporation’s person most knowledgeable depositions were to take place in London.
 Instead defendant produced 30,000 documents on a CD less than 24 hours before the London depositions were to begin.
 Plaintiff counsel went forward with the depositions as trial was in a month and his client could not afford for the lawyer to go to London another time.
 Plaintiff counsel expressed his frustrations that even though the court gave him $6000 in sanctions he was severely handicapped in his preparation for the depositions and it impacted on what evidence he could obtain before trial.

-When a Judge or Discovery Referee makes a comprise in a a discovery dispute–splitting the baby–I cringe.
+When I hear of a Judge or Discovery Referee making a ruling which essentially tries to not make anybody angry and essentially splits the baby, I cringe.
 This goes against the philosophy of the Discovery Act and current case law.
 There are rules in discovery and attorneys are expected to play by those rules.
-When one side plays by the rules and asks the court to enforce those rules, it becomes disheartening to that party when the Judge or Discovery Referee splits the baby instead of making the tough call.
+When one side plays by the rules and asks the court to enforce those rules, it becomes disheartening to that party when the Judge or Discovery Referee splits the baby instead of making the tough call.…